LincolnSteinLab/icgc-viewer/README.md

 key=ICGC_Mutations
 ```

+### Extra notes
+You can also set the 'maxMutationCount' attribute (defaults to 500).
+This is the theoretical maximum number of mutations displayed at a time in JBrowse.
+The smaller the value, the faster JBrowse will be.

 ## icgcCNSM
 A simple view of all of the CNSM for a given donor.
 A donor ID (donor field) must be specified in the track config file.